adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 A Protected Resource under this profile MUST NOT accept access tokens passed using the query parameter method.

 A Protected Resource under this profile SHOULD verify if the client is the Authorized party (azp) when client authentication is used.
-See section Advanced OAuth Security Options as well.
+See section Advanced CloudEvents Security Options as well.

 /iGov-NL